-\begin{corollary} Let $X$ be a regular product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$ and let $\L$ be a $2^d$-tuple of $X$ .
-Then $\L$ is an NO-$2^d$-tuple of $X$ if and only if $\L_\mt$ is a positively and negatively invariant ideal for $X$ and $\L_F=A$ for all $\mt\neq F\subseteq[d]$. \end{corollary}
+\begin{proposition} Let $X$ be a regular product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$ and let $\L$ be a $2^d$-tuple of $X$.
+Then $\L$ is an NO-$2^d$-tuple of $X$ if and only if $\L_\mt$ is a positively and negatively invariant ideal for $X$ and $\L_F=A$ for all $\mt\neq F\subseteq[d]$. \end{proposition}